Tips for Blending Cooking With Curriculum in Your Homeschool

 The Benefits of Cooking Curiously

 However, because I've usually encouraged their involvement (and taken it somewhat for granted), they know a lot.
-My son knows enough to prepare several simple meals practically by himself, with accurate measurements - on a wood cookstove.
-My daughter knows . . . not quite as much - but we'll see where she's at in four years.
+My son knows enough to prepare several simple meals practically by himself, with accurate measurements--on a wood burning cookstove.
+My daughter knows . . . not quite as much--but we'll see where she's at in four years.
 She does know enough to stir dry ingredients carefully (a challenge for her motor skills), roll a tiny tortilla with a miniature rolling pin, or a bread roll with her hands, pound meat with a meat hammer, and taste-test things.
 Plus, she eats practically anything we put on her plate, happily.
 So does my son.

 In the process of learning how to be competent with their hands, the children have learned how to ask questions so as to be understood.
-They've learned to follow directions - mine, and the cookbook's.
-They've learned to wonder about things, and to recognize that the world is much larger than them, or their hometown.
+They've learned to follow directions--mine, and the cookbook's.
+They've learned to wonder about things, and to recognize that the world is much larger than they, or their hometown.

 Viewed in this way, cooking becomes more than a way to fill our bellies or satisfy our palates.
 It becomes a deep well, fit to momentarily quench our thirst for knowledge and adventure.
 We discuss what other types of societies and cultures eat, while browsing a cookbook or reading a story, and we sometimes settle on recipes from these cultures that we would like to try.
 At these points, I get out my "wish" grocery list, and add any items we don't have on hand.
 We don't always get around to these strange foods right away, and we don't always like them, but that gives us an opportunity to go back and review what we learned (ugh, that word "learning" sounds so painful).